Yacov1099/SDK-AppsFlyer-To-Cocos-Creator/README.md

    - Link the script to the Canvas in your Cocos Creator game.

 3. **Update Configuration:**
-   - Change the development key, app ID (for iOS app), and debug preferences to match yours.
+   - Set development key, app ID (for iOS app), and debug preferences.

 4. **Build Your Cocos Creator App:**
       - *Only IOS:* Make option "Skip the update of Xcode project"